 Instructions for removal are also located on a label on the glass for quick reference and for passengers who may not be familiar with the exit.
-Never remove or destroy this label.
+Be sure this label is never removed or destroyed.

 Use emergency window for emergency exit only.
 Do not test for proper operation.